Red Light Therapy for ADHD – Natural Support for Focus and Calm

 What are the top 3 treatments for ADHD?

 The top 3 treatments for ADHD are medication, behavioral therapy, and lifestyle changes.
-Medicines like Adderall and Ritalin help improve focus and concentration: therapy and a healthy routine support better control and daily functioning.
+Medicines can help improve focus, while therapy and a healthy routine support better daily functioning.

 References